Deci-AI/super-gradients/documentation/source/ModelPredictions.md

 ```python
 images_predictions = model.predict(IMAGES, iou=0.5, conf=0.7)
 ```
 - `iou`: IoU threshold for the non-maximum suppression (NMS) algorithm.
-If None, the default value associated with training is used.
+If None, the default value associated with the model used.
 - `conf`: Confidence threshold.
 Predictions below this threshold are discarded.
-If None, the default value associated with training is used.
+If None, the default value associated with the model used.

 ### Display the Detected Objects
 To display the detected objects and their bounding boxes on the images, call `images_predictions.show()`.